-- APS is committed to keep an up-to-date single central register which details the appointment checks carried out by the school which are in line with the Independent School Standards Regulations - APS ensures that supply staff have undergone necessary checks and that they have been made aware of this policy.
-Regular supply staff will have received the Staff in-service training from one of the school's DSL level trained members of staff - Identity checks will be carried out on all appointments to APS's workforce BEFORE an appointment is made - Any person whose services are no longer used because he or she is considered unsuitable to work with children will be reported, in writing, to the DBS and to the Teaching Regulation Agency within one month of leaving Altrincham Preparatory School
+• APS is committed to keep an up-to-date single central register which details the appointment checks carried out by the school which are in line with the Independent School Standards Regulations

+• APS ensures that supply staff have undergone necessary checks and that they have been made aware of this policy.
+Regular supply staff will have received the Staff in-service training from one of the school's DSL level trained members of staff

+• Identity checks will be carried out on all appointments to APS's workforce BEFORE an appointment is made

+• Any person whose services are no longer used because he or she is considered unsuitable to work with children will be reported, in writing, to the DBS and to the Teaching Regulation Agency within one month of leaving Altrincham Preparatory School

-Full details of the School's safer recruitment procedures for checking the suitability of staff, Governors OR and volunteers to work with children and young people is set out in the school's Recruitment Selection and Disclosures Policy.
+Full details of the School's safer recruitment procedures for checking the suitability of staff and volunteers to work with children and young people is set out in the school's Recruitment Selection and Disclosures Policy.

-The School's protocols for ensuring that any visiting speakers, whether invited by staff or pupils themselves, are suitable and appropriate supervised is set out in the school's Recruitment Selection and Disclosures Policy and the Visitor Speaker Policy.
+The School's protocols for ensuring that any visiting speakers, whether invited by staff or pupils themselves, are suitable and appropriately supervised is set out in the School's Security and Workplace Safety Policy.